dandisatrio/fullstack-storeumkm/README.md

 ## See You

-"Thanks for looking at my repository and big thanks from Buildwith Angga.
+"Thanks for looking at my repository.

 Have a nice day, don't forget to always be grateful."